mli/new-docs/python/guide/module/gluon/init.md

 since the input dimensionality (i.e. the resolution of an image) will affect the dimensionality of subsequent layers at a long range.
 Hence, the ability to set parameters without the need to know at the time of writing the code what the dimensionality is can greatly simplify statistical modeling.
 In what follows, we will discuss how this works using initialization as an example.
 After all, we cannot initialize variables that we don't know exist.

+In what follows, we will discuss how this works using initialization as an example.

 ## Instantiating a Network

 Let's see what happens when we instantiate a network.
-We start with our trusty MLP as before.
+We start with our trusty multilayer perceptron as before.

 ```{.python .input}
 from mxnet import init, nd